 - If you are feeling strong cravings and the temptation is beginning to threaten your resolve, re-enroll in treatment if you need a more intensive level of care to maintain sobriety.

 While the risk of relapse can weigh heavily on the minds of the men and women battling an addiction, help is available.
-To learn more about relapse prevention and individualized treatment planning for overcoming an addiction to prescription drugs at Sunrise Recovery Ranch located in Riverside, California, please contact us today.
+To learn more about relapse prevention and individualized treatment planning for overcoming an addiction to prescription drugs at Sunrise Ranch located in Riverside, California, please contact us today.
 Our team of addiction professional is ready and able to help you achieve recovery from prescription drugs and avoid relapse after leaving our comprehensive care.